-Going back in time, in 2000 the National Electric Power Authority (NEPA) had on its books 1.6 electricity customers with 51% residing Lagos State even though.
-Nigeria had a 150 million population and Lagos State had 11 million.
-These figures indicated that just over 1% of Nigerians were electricity customers and Lagos State only 7% of the nation.
-This is evidence of gross nonfeasance and inefficiency by NEPA and the government.
+Going back in time, in 2000 the National Electric Power Authority (NEPA) had on its books 1.6 electricity customers with 51% residing Lagos State even though, Nigeria had a 150 million population and Lagos State had 11 million.
+These figures indicated that just over 1% of Nigerians were electricity customers and Lagos State only 7% of the national population.
+It is evidence of gross nonfeasance and inefficiency by NEPA and the government.
 Research by the author carried out in 2002 demonstrated that in Lagos State, electricity customers were about 400% greater than what NEPA had recorded.
 Electricity meters for customers were scarce and expensive, power theft was rife, illegal (mostly unsafe) connections (to whole communities) rampant.
-Furthermore, tenement buildings (face me, I face you) that litter Lagos were having 10 to 20 families as tenants many with microwaves, TVs, VCD recorders, boiling rings, electric irons in them using one meter and registered as “one customer”.
-How can peak demand and average daily demand for electricity supplied be properly calculated with such grossly underestimated customer data?
+Furthermore, tenement buildings (face me, I face you) that litter Lagos had ten to twenty families as tenants.
+Many tenants used microwaves, TVs, VCD recorders, boiling rings, electric irons in them using one meter and registered as “one customer”.
+How can peak demand and average daily demand for electricity supplied be appropriately calculated with such grossly underestimated customer data?

-How many electricity customers does Fashola say the regulators claim they have on their books in 2017?
+How many electricity customers does Fashola say the regulators claim they had on their books in 2017?
 Ask him.

 What is the solution to the problem of electricity in Nigeria, many would ask? $20 billion and meticulously transparent oversight; any other technical explanations will have to start from here on.
 Where will Fashola find the money and are there enough honest personnel to get the job done?
 Environmental campaigner, Nnimmo Bassey, has persistently highlighted in the media how Nigeria loses over $1 billion annually in uncollected gas flaring penalties from oil production companies operating in Nigeria and also over $5 billion annually in tax fraud from oil services companies.
 That amounts to over $6 billion annually lost to the Nigerian purse; legitimate and deserved money.
-This money if honestly collected and invested can clean up the Niger Delta and completely revamp the electric power sector in 5 years.
-This is not Fashola’s problem but his boss, Buhari, is Minister of Petroleum.
-For all his anticorruption messianics he has done nothing about the fraud and inertia.
+This money if honestly collected and invested, can clean up the Niger Delta and completely revamp the electric power sector in just five years.
+It is not Fashola’s problem but his boss, Buhari, is Minister of Petroleum.
+For all his anticorruption messianics, he has done nothing about this particular fraud and inertia.

-Fashola does not have to be dishonest about the truly horrendous state of electric power in Nigeria.
+Fashola does not have to be dishonest about the deplorable state of electric power in Nigeria.
+He unwitting inherited a disaster.
 And he can keep his blamocratic excuses for election time.
 Nigerians should know the realities of their electric power sector even though it is not pretty and “change” is faraway.